Ken Griffey (griffke01)

 - Bats Left, Throws Left

 - Born April 10, 1950 in Donora, PA USA

 There was a time when the name Ken Griffey referred to only one player, an esteemed hitter who had a young son running around the clubhouse.
 He was a key player on the Cincinnati Reds teams of the 1970s and the New York Yankees teams of the early 1980s.

 His lifetime batting average of .296 is excellent, and he appeared in nearly 2,100 games with over 2,100 hits in a career of 19 seasons.
 Ken Griffey Sr. and Jr. hold the record for the most hits by a father-son duo (4,924).
 They also rank second to Bobby Bonds and his son Barry in many other offensive categories.
 He had moderate power, with 364 doubles and 152 home runs.
-He appeared in three All-Star Games.
-He never won a Gold Glove.
+He appeared in three All-Star Games but never won a Gold Glove, and was inducted into the Cincinnati Reds Hall of Fame in 2004.
 The most similar players by the similarity scores method are Felipe Alou and Amos Otis.

 Following his playing days, Griffey remained with the Mariners as a coach in 1993 and was a member of the coaching staff of the Colorado Rockies in 1996.
 He returned to the Reds as a coach from 1997 to 2001 and was joined by Junior (who the Reds acquired in a trade) for his last two seasons on the team's staff.
 Griffey was a coach for the Dayton Dragons in 2010.

 Another son, Craig Griffey, played several seasons in the minors.
 His grandson, Trey Griffey, has spent time on several NFL practice squads.